Check out our price breakdown of medical schools in the Czech Republic

 Unfortunately, you can't.
 There is no graduate entry here.
 But you can contact our advisor for free to speak about your options in Poland.

 Yes, there is.
 Charles University in Prague and Masaryk University offer a 5-month premedical programme.

 The tuition fees for medicine are around €12000 per year.

 Yes, the Czech Republic is a very good choice for those who wish to study medicine abroad.
 The tuition fees are more affordable than they are in many Western countres, such as the US or the UK, and the level of education is very high.

-Medical school in Czechia lasts 6 years, as it does everywhere.
+Medical school in Czech Republic lasts 6 years, as it does everywhere.
 The first two years are theoretical, and mostly focused on pre-med subjects.
 The next two are clinical, and then an internship in the final year.

 Yes.
-Every medical university in Czechia that we work with offers a medical programme entirely in English to both local and international students.
+Every medical university in Czech Republic that we work with offers a medical programme entirely in English to both local and international students.

-The best medical universities in Czechia are Charles University Prague, Masaryk University and Palacky University.
+The best medical universities in Czech Republic are Charles University Prague, Masaryk University and Palacky University.
 However, every medical school has its own strengths and weaknesses, and the right one for you may not necessarily be the best one overall.